captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## ED:
 Marry.
 We had them.
+---
+## ED:
-But you might recall that rather off-putting fire a few years back…poof.
+But you might recall that rather off-putting fire a few years back…
+---
+## ED:
+Poof!
+---
+## ED:
 Will stopped writing right before the blaze.
+---
+## ED:
 Back to Stratford he goes.
+---
+## ED:
-The cannon effect in *Henry VIII*, to which you might also recall my stern objection, sets the whole theatre alight and everything in it.
+The cannon effect in *Henry VIII*, to which you might also recall my stern objection,
+---
+## ED:
+set the whole theatre alight and everything in it.
+---
+## ED:
 What am I to do?
 ---
 ## JOHN: